BCAppsLimited/BulkDelete/overview.md

 - **Items**
 - **Customers**
 - **Vendors**
+- **Fixed Assets**

-There are also occasions where you want to delete a whole bunch of records and you don't really want to sit there hitting the delete button, waiting for the related card page to launch with a question asking if you want to delete the record, selecting yes, waiting for the delete to succeed or fail, reviewing the error messages, etc.
+There are also occasions where you want to delete a whole bunch of records quickly.
+Or maybe you need to delete a huge amount of records but want the system to take care of it, quietly, while no-one else is using the system.

-The Bulk Delete app adds a new **Bulk Delete** action to the Items, Customers, and Vendors list pages that will create a bulk delete request which you can review before continuing.
+The Bulk Delete app adds a new **Bulk Delete** action to the Items, Customers, Vendors, and Fixed Assets list pages that will create a bulk delete request which you can review before continuing.
 Any errors for records that could not be deleted are logged for you to review later.
+Simply set the filters you want on the page to show the records you want to delete and select the Bulk Delete action.

 # Permissions and Checks